 It is important that you give clear information to your service provider about some important lifestyle choices, medical conditions and other health related concerns before you undergo every treatment.
 For example:

 - you should declare any medications or supplements that you are taking, including prescription, non-prescription and commercial or herbal supplements.
-Any of these substances may negatively affect your reaction to the laser or IPL treatment due to an increased sensitivity to light or a poorer ability to heal
+Certain substances may negatively affect your reaction to the laser or IPL treatment due to an increased sensitivity to light or a poorer ability to heal.
+Fortunately, the vast majority of medications can continue to be taken during laser treatment.

 - it is very important to declare if you are photosensitive (sensitive to light) or have issues with flashing lights.
 For example, if you have been diagnosed with conditions such as lupus, epilepsy, skin cancer, eczema, psoriasis or bacterial infections, treatment may not be advised or even possible

-Negative reactions to treatment can expose you to dangerous health outcomes, some of which may be permanent.
+Negative reactions to treatment can expose you to painful burns, long recovery times and the risk of scarring or damage to your skin colour, some of which may be permanent.
 For these reasons, it is important to tell your service provider everything you know about the area that you wish to have treated.
 Sometimes these negative reactions are mentioned as ‘contraindications’ to treatment in the information given by a service provider.

 Should I have a medical check-up before having any cosmetic treatment?